hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 </Hds::RichTooltip>
 ```

 Here we're using the `InfoText` toggle element, which ensures perceivability and accessibility out of the box.
-It consist of a text (with a specific underline decoration applied to it) and an optional icon (can be leading or trailing).
+It consist of text (with a specific underline decoration applied to it) and an optional icon (can be leading or trailing).

 The text and the icon are rendered inside an HTML `<button>` element (the one that technically acts as a toggling control for the popover).
-For details how the user can interact with this button see the [Interactivity](#interactivity) sub-section.
+For details about how the user can interact with this button see the [Interactivity](#interactivity) sub-section.

 !!!
 Info